-The moderately poor infrastructure of Peru has attracted different organizations, all of which have been funded with a variety of development groups from around the world.
+The moderately poor infrastructure of Peru has attracted different organizations, all of which have been funded by a variety of development groups from around the world.
 This has led Peru to become one of the most prominent producers of Rainforest Alliance certified, UTZ certified coffee, and certified organic coffee.

-Up to 30 percent of Peru’s smallholders now belongs to the local cooperative societies.
+Up to 30 percent of Peru’s smallholders now belong to the local cooperative societies.
 These partnerships are incredibly helpful to rural farmers in that it helps them to market their coffee beans to a much larger audience, thereby receiving better pay as a result.

 Although the high altitudes and elevations of the Andes Mountains runs through Central Peru and provides optimal growing conditions for Arabica coffee, there are a few farms that are spread across the coastal plain of the Latin American country.
 Some settlers at the jungle region of Peru – i.e., the Lower Amazon Basin – also cultivate Arabica coffee.
 Only a few areas in the country do not grow coffee.

-There more than 100,000 coffee farmers in Peru who are cultivating high-quality, shade-grown, and traditional Arabica coffee and producing beans are gradually becoming accepted, respected and loved in the international market.
+There more than 100,000 coffee farmers in Peru who are cultivating high-quality, shade-grown, and traditional Arabica coffee and producing beans are gradually becoming accepted, respected, and loved in the international market.

 Peruvian Coffee: Coffee-Growing Regions

-The majority of Peru’s coffee is cultivated in the Northern, Central as well as the Southern regions of the South American country and near the forested slopes of the Andes Mountains.
+The majority of Peru’s coffee is cultivated in the Northern, Central as well as Southern regions of the South American country and near the forested slopes of the Andes Mountains.
 There are three primary coffee-producing regions: